 Thaddeus Stevens Grant students will be given priority in securing living space on campus.
 Every effort will then be made to assist those non-grant students who desire to reside in a residence hall.
 The College reserves the right to make residence hall assignments, room and temporary room assignments, consolidations, and reassignments where necessary, or when it is believed to be in the best interest of a particular student and/or residence hall.
-When assigned to a particular residence hall, a student will normally reside in that hall for his/her tenure at Stevens except in cases noted above.
+When assigned to a particular room, a student will normally reside in that room for the student's school year at Stevens except in cases noted above.